Bitcoin did a split and holders are twice as rich! Don’t you wish you were them?

 Of course, Jim Cramer has been shilling for Bitcoin, saying it may hit $1,000,000, and to “Act now!”
 Heh-heh: His rationale was that banks in Europe were using them to “pay off ransomware,” on his idiotic show, Squawk on the Street.

-Of course, it may “hit a million,” that’s the nature of these scams.
+Sure, it may “hit a million,” that’s the nature of these scams.
 That is a meaningless target.

 - Bitcoin split